Reaching the Tipping Point Against AIDS

 Certain subsets of the targets identified in the report remain out of reach, most notably reducing incidence of mother-to-child HIV transmission.
 Several African nations have made great strides in this area, including Botswana, Ethiopia and Namibia, but Angola and Nigeria face an uphill struggle in making gains and are actually keeping the world from achieving AIDS reduction goals, according to the report.

 Similarly, international AIDS funding is viewed as too low to meet global targets.
 According to the Joint United Nations Programme on HIV/AIDS, worldwide financing remains between $3 billion and $5 billion short of the $22 billion to $24 billion needed to achieve core outcomes on treatment and prevention of HIV and AIDS.
-Although this shortfall may seem comparatively small to the overall funding goal, domestic health spending increases are seen as insufficient to address this funding shortage, indicating that more international support is needed.
+Although this shortfall may seem comparatively small to the overall funding goal, domestic health spending increases are seen as insufficient to address this funding shortage, indicating that more international aid is needed.

 In Kenya and other countries, ChildFund is committed to helping orphans and children affected by AIDS.
 Thanks to a matching grant of $3.5 million provided by the United States Agency for International Development, we were able to help improve the lives of children like Sebastian, who made an amazing recovery from the brink of death after receiving access to antiretroviral medications.